mdbergmann/cl-gserver/README.md

 ```

 When we now send `(act:ask-s *answerer* "Foo")` we will get the
-response: \'my new behavior for: Foo\'.
+response: 'my new behavior for: Foo'.

 **Reverting `become` / `unbecome`**